kalxas/rasdaman/doc/main/08_dev-guide-cpp.rst

 data.
 The latter often are called metadata - a term we adopt for the purpose of this discussion.
-Actually, all over the world a lot of effort already has been put into metadata modelling, and many database structures and metadata applications have been developed success­fully. rasdaman does not reinvent the wheel: metadata remain un­changed in their (relational or object-oriented) database; they are not touched by rasdaman, but remain under the sole control of the underlying conventional DBMS (in the rasdaman documentation also referred to as
+Actually, all over the world a lot of effort already has been put into metadata modelling, and many database structures and metadata applications have been developed successfully. rasdaman does not reinvent the wheel: metadata remain unchanged in their (relational or object-oriented) database; they are not touched by rasdaman, but remain under the sole control of the underlying conventional DBMS (in the rasdaman documentation also referred to as